Moving Articles:

 According to the U.S. Census Bureau, over 60% of moves take place between June and October.
 The reason for this is simple: it’s nice out.
 It’s much easier to drive, load up vehicles and carry heavy things when it isn’t raining or the ground isn’t icy and your hands aren’t numb.

-If you are going to hire a moving company, you can generally expect rates to be higher during the summer months.
+However, with summer comes heat.
+And if you’re going to hire a moving company, you can generally expect rates to be higher during the summer months.

 Time…

-Of the Week – Any day of the week will work for moving, but roadways are generally less busy during the weekend.
+• Of the Week – Any day of the week will work for moving, but roadways are generally less busy during the weekend.
 Additionally, most people don’t have to work during the weekend.

-Of the Day – Rush hour traffic can be brutal to move in, and moving at night could raise the risk of tripping or breaking something while loading and unloading.
+• Of the Day – Rush hour traffic can be brutal to move in, and moving at night could raise the risk of tripping or breaking something while loading and unloading.
 The safest and most efficient time to move is late morning or early afternoon.

 Distance

-Across Town – If you have to move across town, you can probably designate one day to your move.
+• Across Town – If you have to move across town, you can probably designate one day to your move.
 You can also enjoy the luxury of taking multiple trips in your own vehicle.

-Across Country – moving across the country will require at least a couple of days, probably more like three.
+• Across Country – Moving across the country will require at least a couple of days, probably more like three.
 Even if you plan on flying and hiring a moving company to do all the hard work, you still have to account for the fact that all of your stuff will be in transit for a least two days.

 Next Step: List Your Possessions